 When a device initiates an Apple Pay transaction, the Secure Element, in the TOE Environment, only allows a payment to be made after it receives authorization from the Secure Enclave.
-This involves confirming the User has provided intent and has authenticated with biometric authentication, or using the device password (FDP_ACC.2/Payment_SFP, FDP_ACF.1/Payment_SFP, and FMT_SMR.1).
+This involves confirming the User has provided intent and has authenticated with biometric authentication, or using the device password (FDP\ACC.2/Payment\SFP, FDP\ACF.1/Payment\SFP, and FMT\SMR.1).
 Biometric authentication is the default method if available, but the password can be used at any time.
 A password is automatically offered after three unsuccessful attempts to match biometrics; after five unsuccessful attempts, the password is required.
-A password is also required when biometric authentication is not configured or not enabled for Apple Pay (FMT_SMF.1, FMT_MSA.1).
-Apple Pay includes an anti-replay mechanism that prevents transactions from being repeated by including in D.Payment_Data (An Apple Pay server nonce).
+A password is also required when biometric authentication is not configured or not enabled for Apple Pay (FMT\SMF.1, FMT\MSA.1, and FMT\MSA.3).

+Apple Pay includes an anti-replay mechanism that prevents transactions from being repeated by including in D.Payment\Data (An Apple Pay server nonce).

 The processing of the Apple Pay transaction happens in the TOE Environment, on the Secure Element, using the secret card data, the Transaction Token and producing a payment cryptogram.
-The TOE ensures that the payment evidence transmitted back to the Issuer for processing (through a Terminal or network) was authorized by the User (FIA_UAU.6 Re-authenticating).
+The TOE ensures that the payment evidence transmitted back to the card issuer for processing (through a Terminal or network) was authorized by the User (FIA\UAU.6 Re-authenticating).
 In the case of Apple Pay online transactions, which are processed through the Apple Pay server, this integrity protection ensures the Dynamic Linking of the transaction data by a cryptographic based Authentication Code as exposed in the PSD2 regulation.
-The Apple Pay server ensures the integrity of the Dynamic Linking, and the Issuer verifies that it corresponds to a valid transaction, containing the right Transaction Token and produced by a genuine Apple Pay card (FDP_DAU.1).
+The Apple Pay server ensures the integrity of the Dynamic Linking, and the card issuer verifies that it corresponds to a valid transaction, containing the right Transaction Token and produced by a genuine Apple Pay card (FDP\DAU.1).

-The exported user data (transaction data displayed to S.User) is controlled by FDP_ETC.2/Transaction.
+The exported user data (transaction data displayed to S.User) is controlled by FDP\ETC.2/Transaction.